olcf/olcf-user-docs/services_and_applications/slate/use_cases/nginx_hello_world.rst

    oc start-build nginx-hello-world --from-dir=./ --follow

 This should spin up a build pod that produces a nginx-hello-world image while also tailing the logs.
-Once the build completes then we should have an image pushed to our ImageStream:
+Once the build completes, then we should have an image pushed to our ImageStream:

 .. code-block:: text